SK3CHI3/JacPilot/COMPREHENSIVE_STATUS.md

 ## ⚠️ **PARTIALLY COMPLETE**

-### 1. **OSP Graph Population** ⚠️ 20%
+### 1. **OSP Graph Population** ⚠️ 20% (Optional Optimization)
 - ✅ Graph schema defined in code
 - ✅ Nodes and edges models created
-- ❌ Graph not populated with real data from Supabase
-- ❌ Sync walker exists but not fully implemented
-- ❌ Mastery tracking not working with real data
-- ❌ Skill map shows placeholder data

-### 2. **Backend AI Integration** ⚠️ 40%
-- ✅ Proxy services created
-- ✅ Walkers structured to use AI
+- ✅ Walkers query Supabase directly (working solution)
-- ❌ Walkers still return hardcoded/placeholder responses
-- ❌ Need to connect HTTP calls from JAC to proxy
-- ❌ Gemini proxy needs to be running and tested

-### 3. **Progress Tracking** ⚠️ 30%
-- ✅ Progress tracker walker exists
+- ⚠️ Sync walker exists but not integrated into main workflow
-- ✅ Frontend displays progress
-- ❌ Returns placeholder data (all 0s)
+- ⚠️ Graph population optional - direct Supabase queries are functional
-- ❌ Not querying Supabase or OSP graph for real data
+- **Note**: Direct Supabase queries are working fine.
+OSP graph sync would be for caching/optimization
-- ❌ Need to implement actual data aggregation

-### 4. **Learning Path** ⚠️ 50%
-- ✅ Learning planner walker exists
-- ✅ Returns placeholder next lesson
-- ❌ Not checking prerequisites from OSP graph
-- ❌ Not analyzing mastery to recommend lessons
-- ❌ Not using graph traversal for recommendations

 ---

 ## ❌ **NOT DONE / CRITICAL GAPS**

-### 1. **OSP Graph Population** ❌ HIGH PRIORITY
+### 1. **Comprehensive Lesson Content** ❌ CRITICAL
 **What's Missing:**
-- Need to sync Supabase data (concepts, lessons, users) to OSP graph
-- Need to create actual mastery nodes when users complete lessons
-- Need to populate prerequisite edges between concepts
-- Need to update skill_analyzer to query real graph data

-**Impact:** Skill map shows no real data, mastery tracking doesn't work

-### 2. **Backend AI Integration** ❌ HIGH PRIORITY
+- Detailed content for all 48 lessons (explanations, code examples, exercises)
+- Rich HTML content for lesson sections
+- Practice exercises with test cases for each lesson
+- Code examples and starter code for exercises

+**Impact:** Lessons exist but may lack detailed content and exercises

+### 2. **OSP Graph Population** ⚠️ OPTIONAL (Low Priority)
 **What's Missing:**
-- Walkers need to actually call Gemini proxy via HTTP
-- Quiz generation needs to use real Gemini API
-- Answer evaluation needs to use real Gemini API
-- Need to test and verify AI responses

-**Impact:** Quizzes are not AI-generated, answers not AI-evaluated

-### 3. **Progress Tracker Real Data** ❌ MEDIUM PRIORITY
-**What's Missing:**
-- Need to query Supabase for actual lesson completions
-- Need to calculate real quiz scores
-- Need to aggregate mastery from OSP graph
+- Periodic sync from Supabase to OSP graph for caching
-- Need to calculate streaks and hours

-**Impact:** Progress dashboard shows all zeros
+- Graph-based prerequisite checking
+- Advanced graph traversals for learning optimization

+**Impact:** Minor - Direct Supabase queries work fine.
+This is an optimization.

-### 4. **Practice Exercises** ❌ MEDIUM PRIORITY
+### 3. **Practice Exercises** ❌ MEDIUM PRIORITY
 **What's Missing:**
 - Need to create code exercises for lessons
 - Need test cases for exercises